Understanding College Admissions in Ontario

 Before you apply anywhere, it’s important for you to do your own research about college admissions in Ontario.
 The good news is that if you’re reading this blog, then you are on the right path!

-Start the process by doing some research.
-Visit college websites to find out what programs and credentials meet your needs and interests, and find out what steps are involved with applying.
+However, you also need to visit college websites to find out what programs and credentials meet your needs and interests.
+Then, find out what you need to do in order to apply to the schools you like.
 Each school and program has different admissions requirements.
 So you will need to make sure you meet the specific requirements for the program you’re interested in before applying.
-Most schools will have an international office that can help answer your questions.

-When to Apply
+Find Out When to Apply

-Additional Admission Requirements
+Check for Additional Requirements

 Some college programs in Ontario will also ask to see additional documents or information to help process your application.
 This could include items such as written work, portfolio samples, letter of intent, or references, depending on the program.
 Some programs may also require additional placement tests or assessments.

-Many schools offer an EAP certificate program for international learners.
-These programs teach reading, writing, listening, and speaking skills, with an academic focus, and prepare students for entry into English language college programs.
+Many schools offer an English for Academic Purposes (EAP) certificate program that can help you develop your language skills.
+These programs teach reading, writing, listening, and speaking skills.
+All of these lessons have an academic focus, which means that they prepare students to excel in college programs.